statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 States Parties shall, where appropriate:

-a) encourage and facilitate the sports organizations and anti-doping organizations within their jurisdiction to carry out the doping controls in a manner consistent with the Code including no-advance notice, out-of-competition and in-competition testing;
+a) encourage and facilitate the implementation by the sports organizations and anti-doping organizations within their jurisdiction of doping controls in a manner consistent with the Code including no-advance notice, out-of-competition and in-competition testing;

 b) encourage and facilitate the negotiation by sports organizations and anti-doping organizations of agreements permitting their members to be tested by duly authorized doping control teams from other countries;

-c) undertake to assist the sports organizations and anti-doping organizations within their jurisdiction to gain access to an accredited doping control laboratory for the purposes of doping control analysis.
+c) undertake to assist the sports organizations and anti-doping organizations within their jurisdiction gaining access to an accredited doping control laboratory for the purposes of doping control analysis.

 ### PART  III